 While many websites trumpet the claim that “Earthship homes will work in any climate,” they rarely note that earthships work a lot better in some climates than others.
 Earthship owners in cold climates who prefer comfortable indoor temperatures are likely to install a heating system.
-The owner of an earthship in British Columbia wisely included a radiant floor heating system, noting, “Our valley gets very little sunlight in December and January.”
+Sandra Burkholder, the owner of an earthship in British Columbia, wisely included a rocket stove (a heating appliance that burns solid fuel, usually firewood) to heat her earthship on cloudy days.
+Her blog notes, “Our valley gets very little sunlight in December and January.”

 Many earthship owners with comfort problems can trace their homes’ poor thermal performance to a lack of insulation.
 Before Reynolds understood the reason for these comfort problems, many earthships were built without any wall or floor insulation.
 Oops.

 According to the Wikipedia article on earthships, “Some earthships appear to have serious problems with heat loss. … This situation may have arisen from the mistaken belief that ground-coupled structures (buildings in thermal contact with the ground) do not require insulation.”